karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 Should we specify a SOA serial format? or an initial soa serial value...?
 If not, should we specify in the text, or leave it to the implemention, which may have a default, such as BIND's "serial-update-method"

 Given that it is pretty much expected that the operator is going to start making changes to the zone via dynamic updates, it'd be reasonable to expect them to be able to set those parameters.
-Which does beg the question, do we need to specify soa and nameserver values at all, or just specify that the zone file is or is not to be created, and fill some template default values with the expectation that the operator would immediatly overwrite them with "correct" values...?
+Which does beg the question, do we need to specify soa and nameserver values at all, or just specify that the zone file is or is not to be created, and fill some template default values with the expectation that the operator would immediately overwrite them with "correct" values...?

 ### ns Property